acquia/drupal-recommended-settings/README.md

 }
 ```

-## Generate settings for a given site passing database credentials.
+## Generate settings for a given site passing database credentials

 ```
 <?php